openenglish/graylog-jira-alarmcallback/README.md

   * If a specified field does not exist in the last message, it will be skipped as part of the MD5 generation
 * __JIRA MD5 custom field__: The JIRA custom-field name (typically called `customfield_####`.
 If the field is not set, the plugin will search the JIRA tasks meta-data for the `graylog_md5` and then use the defined custom-field automatically.
 It is preferred to specify the custom-field to avoid giving the JIRA user edit-permissions (and to also avoid another JIRA lookup call)
   * You can get the custom-field id via the JIRA interface or by calling https://MYJIRA.SERVER.COM/rest/api/2/issue/[ISSUE_KEY]/editmeta and then search for `graylog_md5`.
 * __JIRA duplicate filter query__: An optional filter query which is used when searching for the MD5 field in JIRA.
 The filter query must contain the `AND` term and can include any valid JQL - i.e. `AND Status not in (Closed, Done, Resolved)`.
+* __JIRA/Graylog field mapping__: An optional comma-separated list of Graylog message-fields mapping into JIRA.
+The list needs to be in the format of `graylogmessagefieldname1=jirafieldname1,graylogmessagefieldname2=jirafieldname2`
+  * JIRA fields which are iterable (such as `fixVersions` or `versions`) need to be configured as `fixVersions#i`

 ### Callback examples